ChibiOS/ChibiOS/readme.txt

        dependencies and configuration directories.
 This makes possible to have multiple non-conflicting makefiles in the same project.
        Updated the various platform.mk implementing "smart build" mode.
+- NIL: Fixed core and Heap allocators not functional in NIL (bug #902) (backported to 17.6.3).
 - HAL: Fixed function uartSendFullTimeout() failing on STM32 USARTv1 and v2 drivers (bug #901)(backported to 17.6.3 and 16.1.10).
 - HAL: Fixed broken I2C fallback driver (bug #900)(backported to 17.6.3).